Equivalent modelling for the fundamental frequency dynamic variation: State-space, impedance, and power-frequency representations: Conclusion

-The obtained results confirmed the impedance modelling and the state-space modelling produce identical responses if the frequency dynamics is included in the impedance model.
-Only slight differences were appreciated at high frequencies (1 kHz), due to the method used to estimate the impedances.
-However, if the frequency dynamics is not taken into account, some important mismatches can be produced, especially in the phase at low frequencies (around 1 Hz).
+The results obtained confirmed that the impedance modelling and the state-space modelling produce identical responses if the grid frequency dynamics is included in the impedance model.
+Only slight differences were observed at high frequencies (around 1 kHz), due to the method used for the impedance estimation.
+However, if the grid frequency dynamics is not taken into account, some important mismatches can be produced, especially in the phase at low frequencies (around 1~Hz).
 These errors in the impedance lead to an inaccurate stability assessment and emphasise the importance of taking into account the grid frequency dynamics.

-In addition to that, if the impedance criterion include the frequency dynamics, more conservative assessment results are produced compared to the case when the frequency dynamics are not consider.
-However, this conclusion must not be taken as a general rule for all system topologies and configurations.
+In addition to that, if the impedance criterion includes the grid frequency dynamics, more conservative assessment results are produced compared to the case where the grid frequency dynamics are not considered.
+Regarding the relationship between active power and the frequency-admittance, it has been shown that the two transfer functions, the one defined by the \ac{nfp} and the one calculated from the extended impedance criterion with included grid frequency dynamics, match precisely for the considered case study.
+No inconsistencies between the different stability analysis methods and the produced theoretical expressions were observed for the large system.

-In future works, it would be of interest to consider more sophisticated identification methods for calculating the impedance and frequency equivalents.
-Also, it would be of interest to apply the extended impedance criterion to power networks of various sizes and strengths.
+In future work, it would be of interest to consider more sophisticated identification methods to calculate impedance and frequency-impedance transfer functions, thus alleviating the mismatches observed in the high-frequency range.
+In addition, it would be of interest to further apply the frequency-impedance concept for power system estimation, e.g., for the characterization of power system inertia and control applications.
+The detailed analysis of test systems based on synchronous generators using the impedance criterion with frequency dynamics could also be of interest, as could also the study of the effect of the frequency spatial characteristics on the dynamic characterization of the system.
+Finally, the analytical expressions for the impedance criterion in alternative coordinate systems, e.g., in terms of complex frequency variables~\cite{milano2021complex,moutevelis2023taxonomy}, will also be sought.